 For Canadian investors of taxable accounts, preferred shares and preferred share ETFs are the most attractive tax efficiency.
-Contrary to bonds and bond ETFs that have taxed interest payments considered ordinary income, preferred shares profit from dividends.
+Contrary to bonds and bond ETFs with taxed interest payments considered ordinary income, preferred shares profit from dividends.
 Already a known fact, dividends in Canada are favourably taxed much more.
-Yields with high dividends together with chances of reduced-price appreciation make preferred share ETFs ideal for investors looking for additional income to their taxable accounts.
+Yields with high dividends, together with chances of reduced-price appreciation, make preferred share ETFs ideal for investors looking for additional income to their taxable accounts.
 In addition, ETFs which hold Canadian preferred shares have incomes not subjected to foreign withholding taxes.

 For Your Preference: 5 Best Preferred Share ETFs

 Now we already know the whats and the hows; it’s time to list down 5 of the best preferred share ETFs in Canada and why they are the best to consider an investment during retirement.